Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-Figure~\ref{fig:reward_ratio} shows how the reward weighting $R/Q$ influences the learned policy.
-In figure~\ref{fig:reward_ratio}$(a)$, the averaged cumulative reward $\langle \sum r_t \rangle$ increases with $R/Q$.
-When $R/Q \lesssim 10$, the penalty term dominates, and the return remains small or negative for all $Ra$.
-As $R/Q$ increases to $\mathcal{O}(10)$--$\mathcal{O}(100)$, the return rises steeply before reaching a plateau, indicating convergence towards policies that prioritise rapid progress.
-The success rate in figure~\ref{fig:reward_ratio}$(b)$ exhibits a similar transition.
-Success is negligible at small $R/Q$, increases rapidly once a critical ratio $(R/Q)_c$ is exceeded, and then saturates slightly below unity at $Ra = 10^{11}$.
-As $Ra$ increases, the success rate at fixed $R/Q$ decreases and the critical value $(R/Q)_c$ shifts to larger values.
-This trend reflects the need for stronger actuation in more vigorous convective flows.
-Because the energy-based penalties discourage large control effort, a larger $R/Q$ is required at high $Ra$ to favour forward progress and enable barrier crossing.
-For example, at $R/Q \approx 30$, the success rate is about $70\%$ for $Ra = 10^{9}$, but drops to about $10\%$ at $Ra = 10^{10}$.
+Figure~\ref{fig:reward_ratio}(\textit{a}) shows how the reward weighting \(R/Q\) influences the learned policy.
+The averaged cumulative reward \(\langle \sum r_t \rangle\) increases with \(R/Q\).
+When \(R/Q \lesssim 10\), the penalty term dominates, and the return remains small or negative for all \(Ra\).
+As \(R/Q\) increases to \(\mathcal{O}(10)\)--\(\mathcal{O}(100)\), the return rises steeply before reaching a plateau, indicating convergence towards policies that prioritise rapid progress.
+The success rate in figure~\ref{fig:reward_ratio}(\textit{b}) exhibits a similar transition.
+Success is negligible at small \(R/Q\), increases rapidly once a threshold ratio \((R/Q)_c\) is exceeded and then saturates slightly below unity at \(Ra=10^{11}\).
+As \(Ra\) increases, the success rate at fixed \(R/Q\) decreases and the threshold value \((R/Q)_c\) shifts to larger values.
+This trend suggests that stronger emphasis on forward progress is required in more vigorous convective flows.
+Because the energy-based penalty discourages large control effort, a larger \(R/Q\) is required at high \(Ra\) to favour forward progress and enable barrier crossing.
+For example, at \(R/Q = 10\), the success rate is about \(70\%\) for \(Ra=10^{9}\), but drops to about \(10\%\) at \(Ra=10^{10}\).